 7. Nap Often

 And last but certainly not least, nap often!
 Nap when baby naps, and then nap some more if needed.
-You are recovering from massive surgery, and your body will heal best when you can rest, so get as much sleep as you possibly can.
+You are recovering from massive surgery, and your body will heal best when you can rest, so get as much sleep as possible.

-Having a baby is amazing, but it can certainly cause us to feel depleted if we don’t take care of ourselves, especially if we have a C-section.
-So do everything you can to make sure that you are taking care of yourself after your cesarean, and try to prep as much as you can ahead of time, if possible.
+Having a baby is amazing, but it can cause us to feel depleted if we don’t take care of ourselves, especially if we have a C-section.
+So do everything you can to make sure that you are taking care of yourself after your cesarean, and try to prep as much as you can ahead of time so you will have everything you need, if possible.
 The better you take care of yourself, the faster you will heal and get back to feeling like your usual self!